linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 Each ISO is verified before booting so that you can be sure Live distros and installation media are not tampered with, so this route is preferred when available.
-You can also sign the ISO with your own key:
+You can also sign the ISO with your own key from Heads recovery shell menu option :

 ```shell
 gpg --output <iso_name>.sig --detach-sig <iso_name>